afunnydev/tinysociety/content/articles/2018-06-08-how-to-find-land-for-tiny-houses.md

   - Tiny houses
   - Sustainable building and living
 overlay: true
-quotes:
-  - style: style-3
-    images:
-      - link: /img/tiny-house-3.jpg
-      - link: /img/tiny-house-7.jpg
-      - link: /img/tiny-house-2.jpg
-    quote: "Buying also allows more freedom to shape and use the land according to your personal needs."
-  - style: style-4
-    images:
-      - link: /img/tiny-house-6.jpg
-    quote: "Embarking on the Tiny Life is a major change for many people.
-If you’re not quite sure whether it’s for you, a trial run may be in order."
-  - style: style-2
-    images:
-      - link: /img/tiny-house-3.jpg
-      - link: /img/tiny-house-7.jpg
-      - link: /img/tiny-house-2.jpg
-    quote: "Buying also allows more freedom to shape and use the land according to your personal needs."
-  - style: style-1
-    images:
-      - link: /img/tiny-house-3.jpg
-      - link: /img/tiny-house-7.jpg
-      - link: /img/tiny-house-2.jpg
-    quote: "Buying also allows more freedom to shape and use the land according to your personal needs."
-    color: black
 ---

 **In this article, I’ll be discussing the details of various options involving buying land, renting land, or buying a Tiny House already situated in place.**